norcams/docs-enduser/docs/intro.rst

 In addition to these ways of interacting with a cloud, you can access the OpenStack APIs directly or indirectly through cURL commands or open SDKs.
-You can automate access or build tools to manage resources and services by using the native OpenStack APIs or the EC2 compatibility API.
+You can automate access or build tools to manage resources and services by using the native OpenStack APIs.

 To use the OpenStack APIs, it helps to be familiar with HTTP/1.1, RESTful_ web services, the `OpenStack services`_, and JSON_ or XML_ data